adamk72/AdamKecskesConsulting/src/content/md_files/AutomatingTheReporting.md

 The end result was the management team had up-to-date information in near real-time (the database itself was large and inefficient -- another story for another time -- and took time to download as a .cvs file), and could make better decisions as a result.

 Watch out for what takes so much time that the data is no longer useful by the time the report come out.
 A business should not be run on old data.

+### Side Note

+I had other options rather than using an archaic text manipulation like awk, but those would have incurred additional cost and complexity, including a learning curve, plus many choices needed a lot of database coding to fix some of the basic issues the database had.
+Awk was free, easily accessed and available, and simple to implement.
+Any decent scripting language like Python or Ruby could have done equally as well.